Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ### EasyRPG
 Emulator: lr-easyrpg \
 Rom Folder: easyrpg \
-Extensions: .easyrpg .EASYRPG (.ldb .LDB prior to 7/28/2021 update)\
+Extensions: .easyrpg .EASYRPG .zip .ZIP (.ldb .LDB prior to 7/28/2021 update) \
 Bios: None \
 Notes: Games must have a RPG_RT.ini and RPG_RT.ldb inside their respective folders.
 As of 7/28/2021, you must run the Scan_for_new_games script to create the necessary shortcuts to load EASYRPG games.